 The feature, Attendant Emergency Alert with Immediate Talk Path, will be adapted to a DCS environment.
-A station calling from a DCS node with no attendants that is in the emergency situation (has dialed an emergency access code) will be routed across a main/satellite trunk to the main.
-Time out access to this feature from a DCS node is not allowed.
+A station calling from a DCS node with no attendants that is in the emergency situation (has dialed a emergency access code) will be routed across a main/satellite trunk to the main.
+Timeout access to this feature from a DCS node is not allowed.
 When the emergency call reaches the main, the audible signal will be heard at all attendant consoles in the appropriate attendant group and the call will be attendant directed at the main based on the incoming trunk group, not on the station Class-of-Service.
 The attendant can then use the COS button to identify the calling party.
 If, at any time, the emergency call hangs up, the emergency call and the alerting tone will be cleared from the console and/or the queue.
-If the emergency call hangs up before the attendant hits RELEASE, the call is cleared from the queue but the ICI field will display the caller's COS and station ID until the attendant hits release.
-This is only true for calls coming from a DCS node and dials the emergency alert access code, it will be routed across to the main as an emergency call.
+If the emergency call hangs up before the attendant hits RELEASE, the call is cleared from the queue but the ICI field will display the caller's COS and station ID until the attendant hits RELEASE.
+This is only true for calls coming from a DCS node and is different than calls on the main.
+(See the above description for details.)
+If a tie trunk comes into a DCS node and dials the emergency alert access code, it will be routed across to the main as an emergency call.
 In this case the COS key is not operational since there is no station involved.